Stephen Duck: Reception

 Swift and Pope both made disparaging remarks or outright satires on Duck.
 Between 1731 and 1733, Swift satirized the poverty of Duck's rhymes in several pieces.
 However, both men seemed to like Stephen Duck as a person, and both were impressed by his religious sincerity.
 When Duck was rumoured to be a candidate for the Laureate, this distinction between the private man and the quality of the verse made him a worthy target.

 More charitably, George Crabbe rhetorically asks "Save honest DUCK, what son of verse could share/ The poet's rapture and the peasant's care?" in his poem The Village (1783), itself a critique of the rustic idyll.

 When Queen Caroline died in 1737, Duck was left without a patron and without direct inspiration.
 He wrote eight very long poems after her death.
 In 1744, his wife Sarah died, and Stephen married again, although this wife's name is unknown.
 Duck was ordained in 1746 and became chaplain to Henry Cornewall and then to Ligonier's forces in 1750 before becoming the chaplain of Kew Palace.
 He went on to serve as the vicar of Byfleet, Surrey, where he was well liked by his congregation.

 On 21 March 1756 Duck, apparently overwhelmed by the strain caused by his change in social status, committed suicide by drowning.
+He was buried in St Andrew's churchyard, Sonning.

 An annual commemorative feast, the Duck Feast, is held at the Charlton Cat inn in the village of his birth.
 It is funded by the revenue from a field ("Duck's Acre") presented by Lord Palmerston, to whom Duck had dedicated a volume of poetry.
 Duck presided at the first feast, writing:

 All eat enough and many drink too much.

 Full twenty threshers quaff around the board.